top of page

 2026 Olympic Mixed Doubles Projections

 There are several great websites which publish curling team rankings (e.g. doubletakeout.com).
-However, I'm not aware of anywhere that publishes statistical projections of curling tournaments.
-So I decided to build my own win probability model for the 2026 Olympics.
-For those who are interested, the projections are below.
+But just for fun, I decided to try and build my own win probability model for mixed doubles in the 2026 Olympics.
+For those who are interested, below I have the projections and a description of the methodology.

 Round Robin